reapit/foundations/src/docs/E2E_TESTING.md

 * APPLICATION_URL - URL of the web application to test against

 ## Structure
-- Files involved e2e testing will reside in `cypress`.
+- Files involved e2e testing will be placed in `src/tests/cypress`.
 - Pages: Use `Page Object Model` pattern: store anything related to a specific page: selectors, reusable actions.
 - Commands: Any utility actions that not involve specific page